What is the Summit about?

 What other attractions are there in Cape Town?

 Cape Town, South Africa, is a world-leading travel destination.
 It is known for its creative arts, pristine natural assets, gourmet foods, diverse culture, and bustling nightlife.
 Table Mountain, around which the city has evolved, is one of the seven natural wonders of the world, and many other natural and historical sights beckon travellers.
-It is also one of two cities on the continent where Airbnb has launched experiences.
+It is also one of the cities on the continent where Airbnb has launched experiences.
 You can check them out here.

 Why is this event taking place in Cape Town?